-Here is some information on the Fair Wear and Tear policy for your leased car.
-This information is to be used as a guide of how your car should be returned at the end or your contract to avoid any charges.
+Here is some information on the Fair Wear and Tear policy for your leased car or van.
+This information is to be used as a guide of how your car or van should be returned at the end or your contract to avoid any charges.

 Windscreen and Lenses